-When a person is arrested for a crime of domestic violence in Ohio, the prosecutor will still need to prove the alleged offender’s guilt beyond a reasonable doubt in order to secure a conviction.
-Many domestic violence cases involve disputes between spouses or other family members in which alleged victims and alleged offenders have two different versions of how actions played out.
+When a person is arrested for a crime of domestic violence in Ohio, the prosecutor will still need to prove the alleged offender’s guilt beyond a reasonable doubt to secure a conviction.
+Many domestic violence cases involve disputes between spouses or other family members in which alleged victims and alleged offenders have two different versions of how actions unfolded.

 Lawyer for Defenses to Domestic Violence Charges in Cincinnati, OH

-If you were arrested for domestic violence in Hamilton County, you will want to be sure that you retain legal counsel capable of presenting the best possible defenses in court to help you achieve the most favorable outcome to your case.
+If you were arrested for domestic violence in Hamilton County, you have the right to retain legal counsel capable of presenting your defense in court to help you achieve a favorable outcome to your case.
 Joslyn Law Firm can investigate the circumstances surrounding your arrest and fight to possibly get the criminal charges reduced or dismissed.

 Cincinnati criminal defense attorney Brian Joslyn represents clients in Anderson, Delhi, Harrison, Springfield, Sycamore, Forest Park, Springdale, Montgomery, Bridgetown, and surrounding areas of southwest Ohio.
-Call right now to take advantage of a free initial consultation that will allow our lawyers to review your case and discuss all of your legal options.
+Call right now to take advantage of a free initial consultation that will allow our legal team to review your case and discuss all of your legal options at (513) 399-6289.

 Ohio Domestic Violence Defenses Information Center

 - Lack of Intent Defense to Cincinnati Domestic Violence Charges

 - Lack of Evidence in Cincinnati Domestic Violence Cases

 - Ohio Resources for Defenses to Domestic Violence Charges

 - Q&As About Domestic Violence Charges in Cincinnati